FACULTY OF HEALTH SCIENCES

 Agreements

-In addition, we have international agreements such as
+We also have international agreements such as:

 ENM Network, 32 universities 15 European countries: